 How to choose the best robot vacuum for you

-While many robot vacuums feature similar core functionality, certain models do lean towards specific specialisms, so we advise you to make sure that you know exactly what you need from a robot vacuum upgrade before you pull the trigger.
+While many robot vacuums feature similar core functionality, certain models have specific specialisms, so we advise you to make sure that you know exactly what you need from your cleaning helper before you press pay.

 Are robot vacuums good value?

 The answer is yes, depending on a few things.
 First, it depends on whether you have pets.
 If you do, a robot vacuum is definitely worth it.
 Pet owners know that vacuuming and dusting regularly can keep pet hair under control for the most part, but no one likes to vacuum more than once a day or to follow their pet around with a vacuum cleaner – the only way to keep your home pristine if you have heavy shedders.
 Even the fairly mediocre robot vacuums we tried did a good job of keeping pet hair at bay.

 Second, it depends on where you plan to use it.
 Even our favorite robot vacuum cleaners struggled on carpeting.
 However, they were amazing on hardwood flooring.
 If you have a lot of hardwood flooring, a robot vacuum is a great investment.

 Third, it depends on how you plan to use it.
 These machines have gotten better and better over the years we’ve been testing them, but they do not replace a human being with a broom and a mop.
 They can keep your place tidy between deep cleanings, though, especially if you have pets, as mentioned above.